HCA Program for Non-Profit Leaders 2023

 Our program for leaders is aimed at CEOs and senior leaders of charitable not-for-profit organisations or social enterprises.
 The organisations they lead must, in the opinion of Harvard Club of Australia, generally fit one or more of the following criteria:

-They are an organisation with a community or public benefit purpose (generally evidenced by a “formal” governance structure, voluntary participation by members and independence from government).
+3. other organisations with a community or public benefit purpose (generally evidenced by a “formal” governance structure, voluntary participation by members and independence from government) that do not fit the above categories.

 ENQUIRE NOW